 There are five elements to a good photograph, in my opinion.
 These are:

-- Exposure.
 Perhaps the most fundamental of all the elements.
 There are three pillars of exposure: ISO, f-stop (aperture), and shutter speed.
 Each of these elements are discussed in some detail in my following notes.
 An easy way to judge the adequacy of your exposure is a quick glance at the histogram, which shows the tonal distribution of your photo across the range of light between black (underexposure) and white (overexposure).
-A wonderful article describing how to understand this histogram can be found at: http://www.luminous-landscape.com/tutorials/understanding-series/understanding-histograms.shtml
+A wonderful article describing how to understand this histogram can be found at: https://photographylife.com/understanding-histograms-in-photography

-- Lighting.
-The photographer’s best friend.
+Lighting may be the photographer’s best friend.
 Ansel Adams said a good photograph was a matter of standing in the right spot.
 What he failed to mention was how long you might have to stand there to find the optimal illumination.

-- Sharpness and focus.
 This consideration has a great bearing on whether you choose to control your aperture or your shutter speed.